GDOR-11/Vector2d/README.md

 		<h4>floorLength()</h4>
 			<h6>receives no arguments<br>rounds down this.length</h6>
 		<h4>lerp(v, amt)</h4>
-			<h6>receives as arguments one Vector object and one number<br>sets this Vector coordinates to the linear interpolation of this Vector and v, where amt is the percent distance along the line connecting this Vector and v, amt = 0 will be this Vector, amt = 1 will be v (for more details see https://en.wikipedia.org/wiki/Linear_interpolation)</h6>
+			<h6>receives as arguments one Vector2d object and one number<br>sets this vector coordinates to the linear interpolation of this vector and v, where amt is the percent distance along the line connecting this vector and v, amt = 0 will be this Vector, amt = 1 will be v (for more details see https://en.wikipedia.org/wiki/Linear_interpolation)</h6>
 		<h4>lerpBeetwen(v1, v2, amt)</h4>
-			<h6>receives as arguments two Vector object and one number<br>sets this Vector coordinates to the linear interpolation of v1 and v2, where amt is the percent distance along the line connecting v1 and v2, amt = 0 will be v1, amt = 1 will be v2 (for more details see https://en.wikipedia.org/wiki/Linear_interpolation)</h6>
+			<h6>receives as arguments two Vector2d object and one number<br>sets this vector coordinates to the linear interpolation of v1 and v2, where amt is the percent distance along the line connecting v1 and v2, amt = 0 will be v1, amt = 1 will be v2 (for more details see https://en.wikipedia.org/wiki/Linear_interpolation)</h6>
 		<h4>lerpAngle(a, amt)</h4>
 			<h6>receives as arguments two numbers<br>sets this.angle to the linear interpolation beetwen this.angle and a, where amt is the percent distance beetwen this.angle and a, amt = 0 will be this.angle, amt = 1 will be a (for more details see https://en.wikipedia.org/wiki/Linear_interpolation)</h6>
 		<h4>lerpAngleBeetwen(a1, a2, amt)</h4>